cdktf/cdktf-provider-upcloud/docs/gateway.go.md

 - *Type:* *[]*string

 Features enabled for the gateway.
+Note that VPN feature is currently in beta, for more details see https://upcloud.com/resources/docs/networking#nat-and-vpn-gateways.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.1.1/docs/resources/gateway#features Gateway#features}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.2.0/docs/resources/gateway#features Gateway#features}

 ---